-Click the appropriate tab to view a list.
+Click each list to view its contents.
 Select a field to navigate to its declaration in the Source pane.

 The table below describes the columns in the Lists pane.
 You can filter a column by clicking an item in the drop-down for the column.